Our Thought and Action Steering Group Governance

 Term of Office

-The role of TAGSG members is active participation rather than of representation or communication.
+The role of Group members is active participation rather than of representation or communication.
 This includes undertaking activities outside of the Group meetings and partnering with a TAG in a mentoring-style role.

 - The Thought and Action Steering Group should reflect the composition of the wider Champion community.